1. How many units does Red Apple, REALTORS® manage?

 5. My boyfriend doesn’t really live with me, he only stays 2 nights a week.
 Do I still need to fill out an application for him?

 YES.
-All adults living in the property are required to submit an application.
+All adults (18 or older) living in the property are required to submit an application.

 6. What fees do you charge your property owners?

 We charge 10% per month.
-The only time the fee changes is at tenant change and that fee is 20%.
-That additional 10% pays the agent who shows the property and brings the next tenant.
+The only time the fee changes is at tenant change and that fee is an additional 20%.
+The 20% is a placement fee; 10% of that fee is used to pay the fee to the agent who brings the approved tenant.

 7. Is there a charge to the property owner when the tenant doesn’t pay or when the home is vacant?